Rashengka/LattePlugin/docs/testing/TEST_CONFIGURATION.md

 ```

 This configuration ensures that:
-- Tests are run using the JUnit Platform (JUnit 5)
+- Tests are run using JUnit 4 (as of July 2025, the project was converted from JUnit 5 to JUnit 4 for better compatibility with the IntelliJ Platform)
 - Detailed logs are generated for test execution, including standard output and standard error
 - Full exception details are included in the logs